vegabook/ADIA_11_tick/README.md

 ### Notes
 * Non prod, exploratory, so no type hints in interest of time.
-* Dataset and intermediate allocations is much bigger than my Macbook Air can handle hence the memory-maped disk scan usage.
-Expect circa 2 orders of magnitude more speed for in-memory workflow.
 * Documentation was googled.
-Grok was constulted but found to be counterproductive.
-No IDE-based AI was used.
+Grok was for syntax and data types and polars functions.
+* No in-IDE ai assistant.